 - help guide the types of articles you share

-- help guide the updates you like and comment on
+- help guide the updates you re-post, like and comment on

 Take some time to think about the 3 key topics that are relevant to both your services and your client’s needs.
 When you have done this I recommend you also clean up your newsfeed to improve your LinkedIn user experience.
 Here’s how.